icewind1991/searchlight/README.md

 # SearchLight

-Fuzzy search for ownCloud using PostgreSQL
+Fuzzy search for Nextcloud/ownCloud using PostgreSQL

 ## Requirements

-SearchLight requires ownCloud to be setup with PostgreSQL as database backend and requires PostgreSQL to be compiled with the `pg_trgm` extension.
+SearchLight requires Nextcloud/ownCloud to be setup with PostgreSQL as database backend and requires PostgreSQL to be compiled with the `pg_trgm` extension.

 ## Installation